maropu/hivemall-spark/README.md

 This is a simple wrapper implementation of [Hivemall](https://github.com/myui/hivemall/) for Spark.
-This can make highly scalable machine learning algorithms available in DataFrame, HiveContext, and ML Pipeline.
+This can make highly scalable machine learning algorithms available in DataFrame, HiveContext, ML Pipeline, and Streaming.

 Installation
 --------------------